COVID-19 Testing Information

 Please visit Vaccine Finder to see what types of vaccine providers have in stock.

-Right now, primary doses of the COVID-19 vaccines in Bremer County are available for persons age 12 (Pfizer) or 18 years (Moderna and J&J) of age and older.
+Primary doses of the COVID-19 vaccines in Bremer County are available for persons 12 (Pfizer) or 18 years (Moderna and J&J) of age and older.

 -Pfizer and Moderna are two-dose series vaccines